-We draw attention to the material valuation uncertainty included in the valuer's report in relation to valuations of land and buildings as at 31 March 2020 as a result of Covid-19.
+We draw attention to the material valuation uncertainty included in the valuer's report in relation to specific valuations totalling £14.218 million of the Investment Properties valuations at 31 March 2021 as a result of Covid-19.
 Further detail is included in Note 4 Assumptions Made about the Future and Other Major Sources of Estimation Uncertainty.